aengusng8/aengusng8/README.md

 - Evaluation of explanations on down-stream tasks
 #### curated by [Giang Nguyen](https://github.com/giangnguyen2412).
 -------------------------------------------------
-`Misc` I'm so grateful to the authors for their well-written and well-organized documentation/essay/paper, for example, [yolov5 repo](https://github.com/ultralytics/yolov5/blob/master/models/yolo.py), [Scaled-YOLOv4 paper](https://arxiv.org/pdf/2011.08036).
+`Misc` I'm so grateful to the authors for their well-written and well-organized documentation/essay/paper, for example, [yolov5 repo](https://github.com/ultralytics/yolov5/blob/master/models/yolo.py) and [Scaled-YOLOv4 paper](https://arxiv.org/pdf/2011.08036).